-Curve profiles for healthy hearts differ from cardiac diseased hearts.
+Curve profiles of healthy hearts differ from cardiac diseased hearts.

 In general curve profiles differ over a wide variety of cardiac disease origins, resulting abnormalities, and their impact on the condition of the heart over time.

-For the first time physicians have access to this important haemodynamic data in such early stage of the diagnostic process, without having to resort to invasive techniques with their associated risk, or complex and operator dependent imaging that require the patient to be neither stationary nor supine.
+For the first time physicians have access to this important haemodynamic data in such early stage of the diagnostic process, without having to resort to invasive techniques with their associated risk, or complex and operator dependent imaging that require the patient to be either stationary or supine.

-The Hemodynamic Cardiac Profiler thus fills the need to provide additional diagnostic data, early on in the clinical examination of a patient suspect of cardiac disease, and that may eliminate the need to wait any longer for scheduling more complex imaging, or to perform invasive techniques to retrieve that same haemodynamic data, while maximising the chances of capturing data related to intermittent symptoms.
+The Hemodynamic Cardiac Profiler fills the need to provide additional diagnostic data, early on in the clinical examination of a patient's suspect of cardiac disease, which may eliminate the need to wait any longer for scheduling more complex imaging, or to perform invasive techniques to retrieve that same haemodynamic data, while maximizing the chances of capturing data related to intermittent symptoms.